StephanieRuthJones/react-crud-frontend/README.md

 </p>
 </details>

-2. Ensure that once a dog is added to the FavoriteDogs component, it cannot be added again.
+2. Ensure that once a dog is added to the FavoriteDogs component it cannot be added again.

 ## PART IV ##